Rabbit Hole: place for a wonderful or troubling surreal experience, usually used in "going down

-Right after I completed my morning run, I felt the joy.
-I do not need to suffer anymore, then a rush of adrenaline in a combo push.
+Right after I completed my morning runs, I felt the joy.
+Maybe, I do not need to be suffered anymore, and then a rush of adrenaline in the blood making a combo push.
 Boom!

-Right after graduating from undergrad, I was searching for writings by experts on many issues.
+Right after graduating from the undergrad, I were searching for writings by experts on many issues.
 I were jump-starting learning English again.
-Around 2007, I could read an article in English frequently stops for a dictionary look up.
+Around 2007, I couldn't read an article in English without frequent stops for a dictionary look up.
 Among a few topics, I were reading about happy or happiness.
 In my mind, happiness was hard to define.
-Was happy the or maybe one result of a successful process?
+Was happy as one result of a successful process such as fulfillment?
 After such a long difficult journey, one should be finally happy forever after.
-If so, I should be happy to get my diploma after a long 5-year studying.
+If so, I should be happy (forever) when receiving my diploma after a long 5-year studying.
 Judging from who I am now, holding a degree in America, some would thought that I would be finally a successful learner and so **I am happy now**.
 I am not, not all the times to be exact.

 Then I felt glad to leave that job though I enjoyed to watch a batch of suspended sludge grows.
 And the first time I need to work alone with 380-V motor.
 That is three-phase motor with fearsome circuit breakers, vibration, high-frequency noise from transformers.
 I got excited many times.
-It comes and goes.
+It came and vanished.
 It was the feeling of a blissful moment.
-The happiness was something else that I chased, and well, I have not really know what if one day I found one, I would know and call out, aha this is the "happiness" I have been looking fore.
+The happiness was something else that I chased, and well, I have not really know what if one day I found one, I would know and call out, aha this is the "happiness" I have been looking for.

 Then I was excited to find a job, a better job given the experiences I have learned so afar.
 And somehow I decided to spend that next three months doing nothing but to study English, TOEFL, and evaluating if I can get to degree that I can go abroad to study.